Data + AI systems for real workflows

 Designed a seven-layer agentic architecture with 17 atomic capabilities, pgvector + RRF retrieval, three-tier evaluation, Best-of-N repair, and rollback logic.

-Delivered 12/12 requirements and 80,430 lines across internal iterations, then converted the work into a public reference repo, TV-covered case, award proof, and patent-prep narrative.
+Delivered 12/12 requirements, then converted the work into a public reference repo, TV-covered case, CIC AI Award showcase material, LUX incubation booth, award proof, and U.S. provisional Application No. 64/092,622.

-Code Public SRR reference implementation Open GitHub repository Global link / 海外链接 Media WeChat feature coverage Official article and team photos Competition Lingnan Cup case page Case topic and finalist listing Next Stage CIC AI Award preparation Construction industry competition track
+Code Public SRR reference implementation Open GitHub repository Media WeChat feature coverage Official article and team photos Competition Lingnan Cup case page Case topic and finalist listing Showcase CIC AI Award exhibition context Construction industry AI adoption track Showcase LU Xcelerator (LUX) launch Official Lingnan press release Media LUX on-site exhibition coverage Official WeChat recap

 SRR team presenting during the final defense session